bitovi/academy/src/advanced-typescript/04-mapped-types/mapped-types.md

 ### Readonly Property Modifier

-While the optional syntax (`?`) isn't supported on index signature types, the index signature syntax does allow for the `readonly` modifier.
+While the optional syntax (`?`) isn’t supported on index signature types, the index signature syntax does allow for the `readonly` modifier.
 The `readonly` modifier marks a property as immutable on an object meaning it cannot be re-assigned once set.
 If we wanted to make our `PokemonNameList` type above unchangeable we could do it by putting the `readonly` modifier at the beginning of the declaration.

 ```ts
 type ReadonlyPokemonNameList = {